pyserial/pyserial/documentation/pyserial_api.rst

     .. attribute:: BAUDRATES

         A list of valid baud rates.
-The list may be incomplete such that higher baud rates may be supported by the device and that values in between the standard baud rates are supported.
-(Read Only).
+The list may be incomplete, such that higher and/or intermediate baud rates may also be supported by the device (Read Only).

     .. attribute:: BYTESIZES